 Diagnosing HHT

 Since HHT is hereditary, genetic testing is typically the first step to confirming a diagnosis.
-It is critical that physicians have the knowledge and expertise to test for underlying symptoms and conditions that put patients at risk, including arteriovenous malformations (AVMs).
-AVMs are abnormal connections between the arteries and veins.
-A bubble-enhanced echocardiogram study may be used to find AVMs in the lungs.
-A brain MRI scan may be requested to determine the presence of AVMs in the brain.
-CT scans may be requested, as well.
+It is critical that doctors have the knowledge and expertise to test for underlying symptoms and conditions that put patients at risk, including AVMs.

 Treating HHT

-HHT’s blood vessel abnormalities affect people in many different ways – from minor or heavy nosebleeds to organ damage and hemorrhaging.
+HHT blood vessel abnormalities affect people in many different ways — from minor or heavy nosebleeds to organ damage and hemorrhaging.
 That’s why seeking coordinated care from a team of specialists, like those at Froedtert Hospital, is a wise choice.
-Treatments for HHT may include medical management, laser procedures and embolization to manage symptoms.
+Treatments for HHT may include medical management, advanced cautery procedures, embolization and surgery to manage symptoms.

 Enhancing Quality of Life

 Many HHT patients come from great distances and have experienced limited access to care in the past.
 For this reason, our Hereditary Hemorrhagic Telangiectasia Program is designed to educate patients about their disease and give them and their families the tools to cope with HHT when they return home.
-Genetic counseling is just one of many resources offered.
-Support groups are also offered.
+Genetic counseling is just one of many resources we offer.

 Virtual Visits Are Available